krattansi/actuarial-calculator-python/README.md

 # Comprehensive Actuarial Calculator (Python) 🧮

-A complete command-line calculator built in Python that performs essential actuarial and finance computations.
+A complete calculator built in Python that performs essential actuarial and finance computations.
 These functions include time value of money, annuities, bond pricing, loan amortization schedules, and retirement planning, complete with exportable CSVs and visualizations.
+All features are deployed in a convenient Streamlit web app for easy use.

 ## 📌 Features